 In 2014, the MSF issued bonds, with the proceeds used toward the construction of Little Caesars Arena, a downtown events center used by the Detroit Red Wings hockey team and the Detroit Pistons basketball team, as well as for other entertainment and sporting events.
 The DDA is the owner of the Arena.
 Olympia Development ("Olympia") is the concessionaire that runs the Arena.
 Olympia donated land and construction costs valued at \$47,800,000 to the project.
-See Note G for details on the bonds issued, as well as Note B for details on derivative instruments issued in connection with the bonds payable.
+See Note G for details on the bonds issued.